A Month in the Country (novel): Critical reception

 The happiness depicted in A Month in the Country is wise and wary, aware of its temporality.
-When he arrives in Oxgodby, Birkin knows very well life is not all ease and intimacy, long summer days with "winter always loitering around the corner."
+When he arrives in Oxgodby, Birkin knows very well life is not all ease and intimacy, long summer days with "winter always loitering around the corner".
 He has experienced emotional cruelty in his failed marriage.
-As a soldier, he witnessed death: destruction and unending mud.

-But the edges are brighter for it.
+As a soldier, he witnessed death: destruction and unending mud; the edges are brighter for it.
 Birkin's idyll in the country is brought into relief by what Birkin has gone through in the past and the disappointments that, it is implied, await him.
 Carr's great art is to make it clear that joy is inseparable from the pain and oblivion which unmake it.

 Background

-Many of the incidents in the novel are based on real events in Carr's own life, and some of the characters are modelled on his own Methodist family.

-The jacket illustration shows Tintagel Parish Church in Cornwall, though the story is set in Yorkshire.
-The grave outside the churchyard wall was suggested by Tintagel where a number of early graves were encountered at Trecarne Lands and excavated.
+Many of the incidents in the novel are based on real events in Carr's own life, and some of the characters are modelled on his family.
+One version of the jacket illustration shows Tintagel Parish Church in Cornwall, but the story is set in Yorkshire.
+The grave outside the churchyard wall was suggested by Tintagel, where a number of early graves were encountered at Trecarne Lands and excavated.

-The text finishes with the words, "Stocken, Presteigne, 1978".
+The text finishes with the words "Stocken, Presteigne, 1978".
 Although the book is set in North Yorkshire, Carr wrote early drafts while staying in his caravan in the top orchard at Stocken Farm, just outside Presteigne in Powys, Wales.

-The novel is a set book as a part of some secondary school English courses.

 Dramatisation

 With a screenplay by Simon Gray, the novel was made into a 1987 film, directed by Pat O'Connor and starring Colin Firth, Kenneth Branagh, Natasha Richardson and Patrick Malahide.

 Shortly before his death, Dave Sheasby completed a radio adaptation of the book, which was first broadcast on the BBC Radio 4 Saturday Play in November 2010 and repeated in May 2012.